joegasewicz/geolocations-api/README.md

 # Quick Start
 1. Run mongodb
 2. Clone & cd into the root folder of this repo
-3. Makre you have `mongoimport` cmd installed & run the following make task:
+3. Make sure you have `mongoimport` cmd installed & run the following make task:
 ```bash
 # This will create a `towns` table in your db from the `towns.json` dump
 make mongo-import-towns